Here we will document the digital SWR meter kit build purchased from http://www.radio-kits.co.uk/swr_meter/

 The components are placed as per the instruction.
 Only a few components should be placed before soldering as they are quite close together on the board.

 Component identification can be a problem.
-I found the use of a mobile phone camera to be very helpful.
+I found the use of a mobile phone camera to be beneficial.

-Rather than trying to fit the components in any particular order, I decided to simply reach in to a bag and pull out a part, identify it and fit it.
-For me this worked best.
-My son worked with me to fit the parts which was a great help.
+Rather than trying to fit the components in any particular order, I decided just to pull out a part, identify it and fitting it.
+For me, this worked best.
+My son worked with me to fit the parts which were a great help.

 Soldering was straight forward, although I could have done with some finer wire cutters to help with the cropping of the legs.
 Also, ticking off the fitted components on the instructions is essential.